 If you plan on using multiple systems, you can use the GPU to install Linux and Chia, configure ssh for remote control, and use the GPU elsewhere.

-The first step towards plotting in Linux, is well, installing Linux.
-While there are many distros to get started with, we are using Ubuntu 20.04 in this guide.
+The first step towards plotting in Linux is, well, installing Linux.
+While there are many distros, we use Ubuntu 20.04 in this guide.

 You first need to download the Ubuntu 20.04 LTS ISO file from the official website.
 Then, make sure to install the 64-bit desktop image.
 Once your download completes, you can download the Rufus utility from here, which is needed for creating a bootable USB.

 After you have installed Rufus, plug in your USB stick.
-Flashing will erase the USB stick, making sure you have backed up the data on it first.
+Flashing will erase the USB stick, ensuring you have backed up the data on it first.
 You can buy this SanDisk 16GB Ultra Flair from Amazon for cheap if you do not have a USB stick.